 In many cases, for various reasons, no such agreements are in place, the position then is governed by the Companies Act 2006 and the normal rule is that a simple majority of shareholders can remove a director from office.
 However, if that director is also an employee this can ultimately give rise to dismissal claims.

 A minority shareholder who holds less than 50% of the shares is in a relatively weak position as he is unable to control the board.
-If the shareholder has complaints about how they are being treated (for example being excluded from management) they may be able to apply to the Court for relief on the ground that the affairs of the company are being conducted in a manner which is unfairly prejudicial to them.
+If the shareholder has complaints about how they are being treated (for example being excluded from management) they may be able to apply to the Court for relief on the ground that the affairs of the company are being conducted in a manner that is unfairly prejudicial to them.
 This is referred to as a claim under Section 994 of the Companies Act 2006.
-In some cases they may also be able to bring an action in the name of the company (referred to as a derivative action) against the directors.
+In some cases, they may also be able to bring an action in the name of the company (referred to as a derivative action) against the directors.

 Boardroom disputes can be complex and involve both Employment Law and Company Law issues.
-To access the position, you should consider the Articles of Association, any Shareholder’s Agreements, board minutes and employment contracts.
-By understanding where you stand with these you may be able to resolve the situation using board control or a shareholder’s resolution.
-If not, careful consideration needs to be given to director’s duties, shareholder’s rights and employment rights.
+To access the position, you should consider the Articles of Association, any Shareholder’s Agreements, board minutes, and employment contracts.
+By understanding where you stand with these, you may be able to resolve the situation using board control or a shareholder’s resolution.
+If not, careful consideration needs to be given to director’s duties, shareholder’s rights, and employment rights.